SFGLab/MultiMM/README.md

 ## Helper argument based on modelling levels

-In the newer version of MultiMM, we have included the `MODELLING_LEVEL` argument.
-This is a magic argument that helps users who are new to molecular modelling to specify the parameters of the model depending on the resolution they would like to model.
+In the latest version of MultiMM, we have introduced the `MODELLING_LEVEL` argument.
+This is a *magic* parameter designed to help users—especially those new to molecular modelling—easily configure model parameters based on the desired resolution.

-Therefore, we have the following modelling levels:
+The following modelling levels are available:

-- `GENE`: The user should provide the gene of interest and a `.bedpe` file path, and MultiMM will model the gene (with the default gene_window).
-In this modelling level compartment forces are neglected.
+* **GENE**: The user provides a gene of interest along with a `.bedpe` file path.
+MultiMM then models the gene using a default (+\- 10kb) `gene_window` .
+At this level, compartment forces are not considered.

-- `REGION`: The user has to povide the chromosome and the coordinates of interest.
-They can provide compartment interactions as well (optionally).
-MultiMM models only the specified region in the genome.
+* **REGION**: The user specifies a chromosome and genomic coordinates.
+Compartment interactions can also be included optionally.
+MultiMM models only the selected genomic region.

-- `CHROMOSOME`: If the user would like to model a whole chromosome.
-Then the user provides the chromosome number, and the model internally specifies the start and ending coordinates.
-The user can import compartments as well.
+* **CHROMOSOME**: The user specifies a chromosome number, and MultiMM determines the start and end coordinates internally.
+Compartment data can also be imported.

-- `GW`: For genome-wide simulation.
-In this case, MultiMM models all chromosomes, and thus users do not have to provide any chromosome or coordinates.
-This is the most computationally expensive option and the computation can take from minutes to hours depending on the hardware.
+* **GW** (Genome-Wide): This option models the entire genome.
+No input for chromosome or coordinates is needed.
+This is the most computationally intensive option and may take from minutes to hours, depending on the hardware.

-This argument specifies the number of simulation beads appropriatelly as well.
-No matter what number of beads the user will give, if `MODELLING_LEVEL` is specified, `N_BEADS` will change to the default one.
-Namely, for gene it is 1000 beads, for a region it is 5000 beads, for chromosome 20000 beads and for the whole genome 200000 beads.
+Additionally, this argument automatically sets the number of simulation beads.
+Regardless of the user-defined `N_BEADS` value, specifying `MODELLING_LEVEL` overrides it with a default setting:
+* GENE: 1,000 beads
+* REGION: 5,000 beads
+* CHROMOSOME: 20,000 beads
+* GW: 200,000 beads

-This is a convenient argument for new users.
-Nevertheness, we suggest more advanced users to not use this arguent, if they need more freedom in the definition of the parameters of their choice.
+This feature offers a convenient starting point for new users.
+Nevertheless, we recommend that advanced users avoid using this argument if they require finer control over simulation parameters.

 ## Vizualization